Saadat Hasan Manto: Career in Bombay (1937-1941)

 In Bombay, Manto started his work as an editor of Mussawir along with Nazir Ludhianvi and the magazine Samaj (Society).
 He also started to write dialogues and scripts for the Hindi film industry, working first for the Imperial Film Company and then for Saroj Movietone.
 His films during this period include the 1940 film Apni Nagariya.
 He wrote many radio plays including Ao Radio Sunen (Come, Let's Listen to Radio) and Qalopatrah ki maut (Cleopatra's Death).
-In Bombay, he also came in contact with Progressive Writers' Association and became friendly with progressive writers like Krishan Chander, Rajinder Singh Bedi and Ahmad Nadeem Qasmi.
+In Bombay, he also came in contact with the Progressive Writers' Association and became friendly with progressive writers like Krishan Chander, Rajinder Singh Bedi and Ahmad Nadeem Qasmi.

 In 1940 he published his second collection of short stories Manto Ke Afsanay (Stories of Manto) from Lahore.

-In August 1940 he was dismissed from the editorship of Musawwir and started working for another magazine called Karwan (Caravan) at a lower salary.
-Dissatisfied in his work, he applied to Krishan Chander for a job with All India Radio in Delhi.
-Subsequently he moved to Delhi in January 1941 and accepted the job of writing for Urdu Service of All India Radio.
+In August 1940, he was dismissed from the editorship of Musawwir and started working for another magazine called Karwan (Caravan) at a lower salary.
+Dissatisfied with his work, he applied to Krishan Chander for a job with All India Radio in Delhi.
+Subsequently, he moved to Delhi in January 1941 and accepted the job of writing for the Urdu Service of All India Radio.

 In Delhi (1941-1942)

-Manto joined All India Radio in early 1941 and became acquainted with many writers working there such as Chiragh Hasan Hasrat, Akhtar Hussain Raipuri, Ansar Nasiri, Mahmud Nizami, Meeraji and Upendranath Ashk.
+Manto joined All India Radio in early 1941 and became acquainted with many writers working there, such as Chiragh Hasan Hasrat, Akhtar Hussain Raipuri, Ansar Nasiri, Mahmud Nizami, Meeraji and Upendranath Ashk.

 This proved to be his most productive period as in the next eighteen months he published over four collections of radio plays, Aao (Come), Manto ke Drame (Manto's Dramas), Janaze (Funerals) and Teen Auraten (Three women).
-He continued to write short stories and his next short story collection Dhuan (Smoke) was soon out followed by his first collection of topical essays, Manto ke Mazamin.
+He continued to write short stories, and his next short story collection Dhuan (Smoke) was soon out, followed by his first collection of topical essays, Manto ke Mazamin.
 This period culminated with the publication of his mixed collection Afsane aur Dramey in 1943.
-Meanwhile, due to growing differences with his colleagues at All India Radio, he left his job and returned to Bombay in July 1942 and again started working with film industry.
+Meanwhile, due to growing differences with his colleagues at All India Radio, he left his job and returned to Bombay in July 1942 and again started working with the film industry.

 Return to Bombay (1942-1948)

 Manto returned to Bombay in July 1942 and rejoined as the editor of Musawwir.
 During this time, he associated with his Aligarh friend Shaheed Latif and his wife Ismat Chughtai.
-In 1932, on Latif’s invitation he joined the Filmistan studio.
+In 1942, on Latif's invitation, he joined the Filmistan studio.
 Here he also formed friendship with Ashok Kumar and entered his best phase in screenwriting giving films like Aatth Din, Chal Chal Re Naujawan and Mirza Ghalib, which was finally released in 1954.
 He also wrote Shikari.
-Some of his short stories also came from this phase including Kaali Shalwar (1941), Dhuan (1941) and Bu (1945), which was published in Qaumi Jang (Bombay) in February 1945.
+Some of his short stories also came from this phase, including Kaali Shalwar (1941), Dhuan (1941), and Bu (1945), which was published in Qaumi Jang (Bombay) in February 1945.
 Another highlight of his second phase in Bombay was the publication of a collection of his stories, Chugad, which also included the story 'Babu Gopinath'.
 Dissatisfied with the people at Filmistan, he joined the Bombay Talkies in 1947, after the partition of India.